6 min read · April 10, 2024

 A sole proprietor is not legally required to have a separate bank account, but we recommend that you have one anyway.
 You aren’t allowed to combine business and personal funds as an LLC or S Corp, so one reason you should keep good books is so that you’re able to prove you haven’t done that.
 You are aware of what money belongs to you personally and what belongs to your business.

 For most people, I’d suggest that you work on getting your business up and running.
-Get yourself some products ordered and list them, and get some sales.
+Get yourself some products ordered, list them, and get some sales.

 Once you’re more aware of how you plan on pursuing and growing the business, you can then form an entity or stay as a sole proprietorship, depending on which would be best for you.